sumotoy/SSD_13XX/README.md

 I have other 2 libraries here in github but have some issues and are quite old, this will replace both.<br>

 <b>Current Version:</b><br>
- - 1.0r1: SSD1331 tested only with various Teensy's.
+ - 1.0r1: SSD1331/SSD1332 tested only with various Teensy's.
 If not work with other CPU please report only, I NEVER tested the code with other CPU's so I expect this, but remember that is a preview and things gonna change soon.

 <b>Driver supported so far:</b><br>
   - <b>SSD_1331</b>: (has hardware accelleration primitives) (done)
-  - SSD_1332: (has hardware accelleration primitives) (currently in development)
+  - <b>SSD_1332</b>: (has hardware accelleration primitives) (done but need some tuning)
   - SSD_1351: (has hardware accelleration primitives) (1.27") (1.5") (to do)<br>

 <b>Driver that will never supported:</b><br>